Clan MacDonald of Keppoch: 19th century to present

 John de Lotbinière MacDonald (c.
 1857 – 1935), paternal grandson of John MacDonald of Garth was the 21st clan chief.
 Maternally, his grandfather was Robert Unwin Harwood, and Michel-Eustache-Gaspard-Alain Chartier de Lotbinière was his great-grandfather.
 Shortly afterwards, there was little to no record of the clan, as the succession ended when the original line of Coll MacDonald, 16th of Keppoch ended upon the death of the 21st chief, John de Lotbinière.
 Thus, the clan was without a chief for the next couple of generations.

 The next chief wasn't acknowledged until 13 September 2006 when Ranald Alasdair MacDonald of Keppoch was acknowledged as the lawful chief by the Lyon Court, following a 30-year fight for the right to use the ancient title of Mac Mhic Raonuill.
 His descent from Donald Gorm, younger brother of Archibald 15th Chief (c.
 1680) was accepted by the Court.

-List of clan chiefs

-The following is a list of the historic chiefs of the Clan MacDonald of Keppoch:
+Ranald Alasdair died on the 11th of October, 2023 in Edinburgh, Scotland.
+The current chief is Kenneth Donald MacDonald, 23rd Chief of the Honorable Clan Ranald of Lochaber.